tkhamez/neucore/doc/features.md

 As soon as the token is updated by logging in with this character, the account will be reactivated.

+## Automatic group assignment

+Alliances and corporations can be assigned to groups.
+These groups are then managed automatically.
+This means that every player who has a character in one of these alliances or corporations will automatically become a member of these groups.

+Once a group has been removed from all alliances and corporations, it will no longer be managed automatically.
+This also means that all players who are currently members of this group will remain so.
+To correct this, this group can simply be deleted, or it must be assigned a manager who can then manually remove all members.

 ## Console application

 The console application has commands to: